sebaraj/crush/README.md

-As the use of traditional dating apps decline due to social stigma and poor user recommendations, college students are simultaneously becoming more isolated and less likely to approach potential romantic interests in person.
-Crush aims to bridge this gap by providing a platform for students where they can anonymously express interest in another student, while also receiving partner recommendations based on their lifestyle, interests, and preferences.
+As the use of traditional dating apps decline due to social stigma and poor user recommendations, college students are simultaneously becoming more isolated and less likely to approach potential romantic interests.
+Crush aims to bridge this gap by providing a platform for students to express interest in another student, while also receiving partner recommendations based on their lifestyle, interests, and preferences.

 Every week, a user is presented with a curated list of potential matches using a top-n stable